ZachPereira14/lyra/README.md

 ## Description

 Lyra provides tools to process and analyze photometric data from astronomical observations.
-It is currently intended to be used directly after the photometric analysis performed by the AstroimageJ program, offering advanced capabilities for data analysis and visualization.
-However, this provides a great entry-level framework for any adaptation to other research pipelines with the modification of different capture variable labels.
+It is intended to be used directly after the photometric analysis performed by the AstroimageJ program, offering advanced capabilities for data analysis and visualization.

 ## Table of Contents
 - [Installation](#installation)